VA Offers Career, Educational Counseling to Veterans

 These services are offered by trained and certified counselors who can help with your transition from military to civilian life.

-The best part is, as long as you remain eligible, you can use the PCPG as many times as you want.
-The program is designed to “meet you where you are” in the process of finding a job or education program.
+The best part is that, as long as you remain eligible, you can use the PCPG as many times as you want.
+The program is designed to “meet you where you are” when finding a job or education program.

 Applying to PCPG